 The vulnerabilities documented in ISO/IEC TR 24772-1:2019 clause 6.53 apply to Java.

 The Java compiler generates the “uses unsafe or unchecked operations” warning for code considered to be unsafe.
-However, it is just a warning and can be ignored.
+However, as it is a warning, it can be ignored.

 Although Java is inherently a safe language, it does allow some operations that are inherently unsafe.
 For example, one undocumented class, sun.misc.Unsafe, contains code that is recognized to be inherently unsafe, but is often required for low-level programming.
 For instance, it allows the creation of an instance of a class without invoking its constructor code, initialization code and various other JVM security checks.
 The allocateMemory() method in sun.misc.Unsafe also allows the creation of huge objects, larger than Integer.MAX_VALUE, that are invisible to the garbage collector and the JVM.